Scott Pendlebury: AFL career

+Collingwood (2006–2026)

 2006

 Pendlebury's 2006 pre-season was hampered by glandular fever, but he made a successful comeback with Collingwood's VFL affiliate, Williamstown.
 He made his AFL debut in Round 10 against the Brisbane Lions, and became part of a select group of footballers known for kicking their first goal with their first kick in league football.
 He played eight more games in the 2006 season.

 2007

 Pendlebury switched to the number 10 guernsey previously worn by Blake Caracella, and gave the number 16 guernsey to newcomer Nathan Brown.
 Following his nine games in 2006, Pendlebury broke into the Collingwood midfield on a regular basis, averaging 18 disposals a game before he was nominated for the NAB Rising Star in Round 4.
-He collected a season-high 26 possessions in the 2007 Semi-Final against the West Coast Eagles in Perth, and kicked a crucial goal during extra time.
+He collected a season-high 26 possessions in the 2007 semi-final against the West Coast Eagles in Perth, and kicked a crucial goal during extra time.

 Throughout the 2007 season, he was compared with Geelong rookie midfielder Joel Selwood.
 Both were close favourites for the 2007 NAB Rising Star with Selwood eventually winning by seven votes.
 Pendlebury also placed second in the 2007 Copeland Trophy behind Travis Cloke.

 2008

 Pendlebury was voted into Collingwood's five-man leadership group as deputy vice-captain preceding the 2008 season.

-Highlights of Pendlebury's season included 33 disposals against Essendon on ANZAC Day and placing a close second behind Paul Medhurst for the Anzac Day medal.
+Highlights of Pendlebury's season included 33 disposals against Essendon for the Anzac Day match and placing a close second behind Paul Medhurst for the Anzac Medal.
 On 9 May 2008, Pendlebury was selected in the Victorian Squad for the AFL Hall of Fame Tribute Match, with teammates Josh Fraser and Heath Shaw.
 Despite playing only half of the match, he collected 19 disposals with a 79% efficiency rating.
 Pendlebury was an important factor in Collingwood's 86-point victory over reigning premiers Geelong.
 Pendlebury played his 50th game on 9 August 2008 against St Kilda in Round 19.
 He finished third in Collingwood's 2008 Best and Fairest count.

 2009

 Pendlebury became more prominent in 2009.
-He collected a career high 39 disposals against Melbourne Football Club on the Queens Birthday and won the Women's Round medal.
-He had a career high 22 kicks against the West Coast Eagles and another career high 20 handballs against the Richmond Football Club.
+He collected a career-high 39 disposals against Melbourne Football Club on the Queen's Birthday and won the Women's Round medal.
+He had a career-high 22 kicks against the West Coast Eagles and another career-high 20 handballs against the Richmond Football Club.
 Despite missing a few games due to injuries, he was still shortlisted for selection as an All-Australian.
-He had an average of 26 disposals a game (13 kicks and 13 handballs)and averaged 2 goals per 5 games.
-His season ended with a cracked fibula bone injury in the Qualifying final.

-Pendlebury polled 13 votes in the 2009 Brownlow Medal, the top ranked Collingwood player.
+He had an average of 26 disposals a game (13 kicks and 13 handballs) and averaged two goals per five games.
+His season ended with a cracked fibula bone injury in the qualifying final.
+Pendlebury polled 13 votes in the 2009 Brownlow Medal, the top-ranked Collingwood player.

 2010

-In 2010 Pendlebury won a spot in the All-Australian team and won the ANZAC Medal.
+In 2010, Pendlebury won a spot in the All-Australian team and won the Anzac Medal.
 He polled 21 votes in the 2010 Brownlow Medal, to finish in fourth position.
-He won the 2010 Norm Smith medal when Collingwood won the premiership.
+He won the 2010 Norm Smith Medal when Collingwood won the premiership.